0xj4an/ReFi-DAO-Website/content/resources-hub/documents/contribution-points.md

 ## **Conclusion**

 The ReFi DAO Contribution Points system is a vital tool for recognizing, celebrating, and tracking the diverse contributions that drive our mission forward.
-By fostering transparency, collaboration, and inclusivity, this system aims to ensure that every contributor’s efforts are valued and reflected in meaningful ways.
+By fostering transparency, collaboration, and inclusivity, this system aims to ensure that every contributor's efforts are valued and reflected in meaningful ways.

 As we continue to iterate and refine this framework, we invite the community to engage actively—sharing feedback, proposing improvements, and shaping its evolution.
-Together, we can build a robust, adaptive system that not only supports ReFi DAO’s growth but also strengthens the global ReFi movement.
+Together, we can build a robust, adaptive system that not only supports ReFi DAO's growth but also strengthens the global ReFi movement.